featurist/pogoscript/README.md

+# Why?

-(inventing programming languages is my mission from god)
+Inventing programming languages is my mission from god.

 # Variables